National Energy Technology Laboratory, Office of Fossil Energy, Department of Energy.

 Future meetings will be announced on the Event page of the NETL website: https://netl.doe.gov/events.

 Start Supplemental Information

-The format of the meeting will facilitate equal opportunity for discussion among all participants; all participants will be welcome to speak.
-Following a detailed presentation by one volunteer participant regarding lessons learned from his or her area of research, other participants will be provided the opportunity to briefly Start Printed Page 4477share lessons learned from their own research.
+The format of the meetings will facilitate equal opportunity for discussion among all participants; all participants will be welcome to speak.
+Following a detailed presentation by one volunteer participant regarding lessons learned from his or her area of research, other participants will be provided the opportunity to briefly share lessons learned from their own research.
 Meetings are expected to take place every other month with a different volunteer presenting at each meeting.
 Meeting minutes shall be published for those who are unable to attend.

-This meeting is considered “open-to-the-public”; the purpose for this meeting has been examined during the planning stages, and NETL management has made specific determinations that affect attendance.
-All information presented at this meeting must meet criteria for public sharing or be published and available in the public domain.
+These meetings are considered “open-to-the-public;” the purpose for these meetings has been examined during the planning stages, and NETL management has made specific determinations that affect attendance.
+All information presented at these meetings must meet criteria for public sharing or be published and available in the public domain.
 Participants should not communicate information that is considered official use only, proprietary, sensitive, restricted or protected in any way.
 Foreign nationals, who may be present, have not been approved for access to DOE information and technologies.

 End Supplemental Information

 Associate Director, Coal Technology Development & Integration Center, National Energy Technology Laboratory.